-5 Reasons for Recommendation
+5. Reasons for Recommendation

-5.1 Endorsing the recommendations set out in this report will enable the ITB Capital Programme and the Maintenance Block Allocation programme to be implemented to ensure ongoing improvements to transport infrastructure, service provision and to ensure ongoing improvements are undertaken to the borough's adopted highway network.

-5.2 Supporting / endorsing a consistent policy approach for ITB projects provides a level of assurance and consistency for the policy approach that is taken to identify, prioritise and deliver key elements of the ITB programme in relation to Council priorities.
+- 5.1 Endorsing the recommendations set out in this report will enable the ITB Capital Programme and the Maintenance Block Allocation programme to be implemented to ensure ongoing improvements to transport infrastructure, service provision and to ensure ongoing improvements are undertaken to the borough's adopted highway network. - 5.2 Supporting / endorsing a consistent policy approach for ITB projects provides a level of assurance and consistency for the policy approach that is taken to identify, prioritise and deliver key elements of the ITB programme in relation to Council priorities.

-6 Consultation
+6. Consultation

 - 6.1 The ITB Capital Programme has been developed in line with the priority areas identified and agreed in the Council's Transport Strategy, following extensive community and stakeholder engagement. - 6.2 Local residents, interest groups and key stakeholders (including Community Forums, Bus User Group, Local Access Forum and Your Place, Your Voice etc.) have been influential in providing regular input for the evidence base that has informed the development of the ITB Capital Programme.
 Input and feedback from these groups has also supported the direction of the Safer Roads funding submission.
 A renewed focus on Community Forum engagement allows increased engagement and understanding of local issues.
 Ward Members will be advised of works affecting their respective wards.
-The ITB programme is to be added to the Council's web page (when completed) to clarify the schemes and measures to be implemented in 2022/23. - 6.3 The Maintenance Block Allocation Programme has been developed in line with the priorities identified and set in the Council's Highway Maintenance Strategy. - 6.4 Once approved, the nature and time frames for delivery of the maintenance schemes will be shared with residents and stakeholders accordingly, with further, more detailed communications being carried out in advance of the works starting.
+The ITB programme is to be added to the Council's web page (when completed) to clarify the schemes and measures to be implemented in 2022/23. - 6.3 The Maintenance Block Allocation Programme has been developed in line with the priorities identified and set in the Council's Highway Maintenance Strategy. - 6.4 Once approved, the nature and time frames for delivery of the maintenance schemes will be shared with residents and stakeholders accordingly, with further, more detailed communications being carried out in advance of the works starting. - 6.5 Planning, Transport and Regeneration Overview and Scrutiny Committee endorsed the report at the meeting held on 1 February 2022.

-7 Impact on corporate policies, priorities, performance and community impact
+7. Impact on corporate policies, priorities, performance and community impact